aminbiography/Google-Cybersecurity-Professional-Certificate/Course - 5 - Assets, Threats, and Vulnerabilities/Module - 4 README.md

 ### 6. What are some common types of malware?
 **Answer:**
-- Virus
+- Virus &#8594; Malicious code that attaches to legitimate programs or files and spreads when executed, often damaging data or systems.
-- Worm
+- Worm &#8594; A self-replicating malware that spreads without user interaction, typically through networks, causing disruptions and resource overload.
-- Trojan horse
+- Trojan horse &#8594; Malware disguised as legitimate software, which tricks users into installing it, then secretly performs malicious actions.
-- Ransomware
+- Ransomware &#8594; Locks or encrypts a victim’s data and demands payment (a ransom) to restore access.
-- Spyware
+- Spyware &#8594; ecretly monitors user activity, collecting sensitive information like keystrokes, passwords, or browsing habits.
-- Rootkit
+- Rootkit &#8594; A stealthy malware that gives attackers administrative access to a system and hides its presence from detection tools.
-- Fileless malware
+- Fileless malware &#8594; Operates without installing files on the system; instead, it runs in memory, making it hard to detect with traditional antivirus tools.

 ---